If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.

 More from the Girlfriends

 Today’s devotion was taken from Sharon’s new release, Enough: Silencing the Lies that Steal Your Confidence.
-This book is a revised and expanded version of I’m Not Good Enough, with 50% new material.

 Do the voices in your head tell you that you are not good enough, smart enough, pretty enough, or just not enough, period?
 If so, it’s time to stop listening to the lies that sabotage your confidence and start embracing the truth of your true identity in Christ.
 It’s time to overcome the lies of the enemy with the promises of God.
+This book will show you how.